paradimdata/project_chameleon/docs/source/rheedconverter.rst

 Reflection High Energy Electron Diffraction
 ==========================================

-This module contains a function called ``rheedconverter()``. ``rheedconverter()`` takes a 16bpp RHEED .img file as an input.
-The function then converts this image into an 8bpp image file that is more easily readable.
-Please note this function was design for .img files with dimensions of 1024x1024 as that is the standard size of the the images that this function was developed with.
+This module contains a function called ``rheedconverter()``.
+The function ``rheedconverter()`` takes a 16bpp RHEED .img file as input and converts it into an 8bpp image file that is more easily readable.
+Please note that this function was designed for .img files with dimensions of 1024x1024, as that is the standard size of the images it was developed with.

 .. automodule:: rheedconverter
    :members: